the-expanse/SideQuestWiki/BMBF.md

 ##### Linux
 `BMBFInstaller-X.X.X.tar.xz`

-##### Manual installation
+##### Manual installation DO NOT INSTALL IF YOU USE THE AUTO INSTALLER EXE, this can cause various issues

-Both `BMBF_TVWrapper.apk` And `com.weloveoculus.BMBF.apk` are for manual installation only so unless you have issues with the auto installer they are un needed but can be installed in SideQuest top right with the :APK: button
+Both `BMBF_TVWrapper.apk` And `com.weloveoculus.BMBF.apk` are for manual installation only so unless you have issues with the auto installer they are un needed but can be installed in SideQuest top right with the APK installation button top left of SideQuest.

 After installing it make sure to connect your headset then run the BMBF installer to let it install BMBF to your headset.